Brabudu/WioTerminalSSTV/README.md

 Installation:
 ------------
 + Setup your arduino ide for Seeed Wio Terminal (https://wiki.seeedstudio.com/Wio-Terminal-Getting-Started/)
-+ Download the sstv library files from: https://github.com/dawsonjon/PicoSSTV/tree/encoder
++ Unzip and copy the folder sstv_library into the Arduino libraries folder
-+ Unzip the folder sstv_library into the Arduino libraries folder
++ Unzip and copy the other folder into the Arduino folder
-+ Download and unzip the files of this repository and open sstv_receive_wio.ino with the arduino IDE
++ Open the .ino file

 That's all